 In that situation, I was the midwife holding the baby’s head up off the pelvis.
 (Everyone in this story was fine too, by the way.)
 I had heard the fetal heart decelerate in the delivery room (where the woman was having her labour induced, which is why she was being continuously monitored and quite possibly why the cord prolapsed).
 I quickly gained consent to do a VE, felt cord, got help, talked to the parents and moved the woman onto all fours while holding the baby’s head off the cord.
 The woman and I were taken on a rapid ride on the bed down the corridor.
-We got to theatre and the obstetrician decided to do the caesarean section on the delivery bed to save time, which made sense.
+We got to theatre and the obstetrician decided to do the caesarean section on the delivery bed to save time.
+That made sense.
 But this meant that the bed needed to be pumped up, which meant I needed to slide off it temporarily, while keeping my hand in situ.

 Because I was about two feet shorter than the obstetrician, the bed was being pumped up to a height where I couldn’t keep enough pressure on the baby’s head to prevent cord compression.
-Because the obstetrician had asked someone to hold a sonicaid on the woman’s abdomen while he was scrubbing, we all heard this change in the baby’s heartbeat, and were able to adjust my position.
+Because the obstetrician had asked someone to hold a sonicaid on the woman’s abdomen while he was scrubbing, we all heard this change in the baby’s heartbeat.
+We were able to adjust my position.
 The fetal heartbeat went back up and all was as well as these things can be.
-But what this story demonstrated was that, even though listening to the baby’s heartbeat wouldn’t have changed the fact that we were going to do an immediate caesarean section, it still gave us valuable information which allowed me to adjust my posture in order to reduce compression on the baby’s cord.
+But what this story demonstrated was that, even though listening to the baby’s heartbeat wouldn’t have changed the fact that we were going to do an immediate caesarean section, it still gave us valuable information.
+Which allowed me to adjust my posture in order to reduce compression on the baby’s cord.

-Does that mean we should always listen to the fetal heart in a similar situation, or that it’s justifiable (as in last month’s example) to do VEs just so we can know what is happening?
+Does that mean we should always listen to the fetal heart in a similar situation?
+Or that it’s justifiable to do VEs just so we can know what is happening?
 Of course not.
 No two situations are the same, and there are always multiple things to take into account.
 That’s one of the key reasons that we need to get away from the idea that the answers are all held in guidelines, rules or principles of any kind.
 Sure, as I discussed last month, the principles can be really helpful when we’re learning a new area and trying to make sense of how it all fits together.
 But there’s a time for us to rely on them, a time for us to question and explore them in order to see where the cracks and the gaps and the exceptions are, and then there’s a time to move on and develop one’s understanding of how things fit together.
 In my humble experience, some of the most interesting people in any field are those who understand the rulebook really well but who have gone beyond it in order to develop their own unique understanding of their field.

 In order for that to happen, we have to slip between the cracks in the guidelines and create and seek spaces in which we can still think for ourselves.
 I know that’s not always easy.
 This sort of thinking isn’t encouraged, it isn’t valued, and it isn’t counted as evidence.
 But none of those things make it any less important to the wellbeing of women and babies, who rely on midwives’ continued ability to think.

 Wickham S (2016).
 ‘Is this going to change your management?’
-The Practising Midwife, 19(9): Thinking outside the box.
+TPM 19(9).